aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_13_01_strcompare.md

 The VC-PWDF methods cannot be used reliably for disordered structures, and will yield low scores for certain polytype and conformational phase structures.
-In VC-xPWDF, experimental PXRD data that exhibit considerable baseline require pre-processing, data that show severe preferred orientation may yield poor results, and removing extraneous peaks is highly recommended.
+In VC-xPWDF, experimental PXRD data that exhibit considerable baseline require pre-processing because critic2 onlyl does minimal processing of the experimental pattern (specifically, the minimum y value in the `.xy` file is subtracted).
+In addition, data that shows severe preferred orientation may yield poor results, because the peak heights deviate from those predicted by critic2, and pre-processing to remove extraneous peaks is highly recommended.

 You can find scripts and more detailed instructions on how to use VC-PWDF in VC-xPWDF at [Erin Johnson's software page](https://erin-r-johnson.github.io/software/).